Sally332/Perturbation-MMKPNN/README.md

 ---

 ## Overview
 Perturbation-MMKPNN extends the **Multimodal Knowledge-Primed Neural Network (MM-KPNN)** to model how cells respond to perturbations such as drugs or CRISPR interventions.
-It introduces a **pathway- and transcription-factor–based bottleneck layer** so that predictions remain biologically interpretable, highlighting latent subnetworks and regulatory programs that drive responses.
+It introduces **pathway and transcription factor–based bottlenecks** that ensure predictions remain biologically interpretable, highlighting regulatory modules and subnetworks that drive responses.

 The framework aims to move beyond black-box models (CPA, scGen) by emphasizing **robust interpretability, attribution stability, and cross-dataset generalization**.